Hornnes og Iveland

 Hornnes og Iveland is a former municipality in the old Nedenæs county in Norway.
 The 640 km2 municipality existed from 1838 until its dissolution in 1886.
 It included all of the present-day municipality of Iveland and the western half of the present-day municipality of Evje og Hornnes in the Setesdal region of Agder county.
 The administrative centre was the village of Hornnes where the Hornnes Church is located.
 The other church in the municipality was the Iveland Church in the village of Birketveit.

 History

 The parish of Hordnæs og Iveland was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, the municipality had a population of 1,848.
 On 1 January 1886, Hornnes og Iveland was divided to create two separate municipalities: Hornnes (population: 1,113) and Iveland (population: 1,103).
 The municipality of Iveland still exists today, while Hornnes currently a part of the municipality of Evje og Hornnes.

 Name

-The municipality is an amalgamation of the names of two local parishes: Hornnes and Iveland.
+The two neighboring parishes of Hornnes and Iveland were put together as a single municipality after the formannskapsdistrikt law went into effect on 1 January 1838.
+The resulting municipality was given the compound name Hornnes og Iveland, literally meaning "Hornnes and Iveland".